 Kohler's "Dual Capacity" Sink and the Third Zone

-Even though it's now called the Smart Divide Sink, Kohler initially patented the idea in 2006 for what they called a "dual-capacity sink," meaning that one capacity is double-basin (soapy water in one side, clean in the other, for example) and single-basin (water all throughout).
+Even though it's now called the Smart Divide Sink, Kohler initially patented the idea in 2006 for what they then called a "dual-capacity sink," meaning that one capacity is double-basin (soapy water in one side, clean in the other, for example) and single-basin (water all throughout).

 Kohler's plans originally allowed for a divider that was anywhere from 20% to 70% of the height of the outside rim of the sink.
 In other words, if the basin was 10 inches deep, the divider might be as low as 2 inches or as high as 7 inches.
-But this didn't make any sense, because 2 inches didn't allow for any room to fill up the separate basins, and 7 inches was nearly identical to a standard double-basin sink.
+But this proved impractical, because a 2-inch high divider didn't allow for any room to fill up the separate basins, and 7 inches was nearly identical to a standard double-basin sink.

-Manufacturers of Low Divide Sinks
+Manufacturers of Low-Divide Sinks

-- Blanco's Performa Silgranit is that company's low divide sink.
+- Blanco's Performa Silgranit is that company's low-divide sink.
 The material is 80% granite.